Outsider music

 Outsider music (from "outsider art") is music created by self-taught or naïve musicians.
-The term is usually applied to musicians who have little or no traditional musical experience, who exhibit childlike qualities in their music, or who have intellectual disabilities or mental illnesses.
+The term is usually applied to musicians who have little or no traditional musical experience, who exhibit childlike qualities in their music, or who have intellectual disabilities, mental illnesses or a nerve disorder.
 The term was popularized in the 1990s by journalist and WFMU DJ Irwin Chusid.

 Outsider musicians often overlap with lo-fi artists, since their work is rarely captured in professional recording studios.
 Examples include Daniel Johnston, Wesley Willis, and Jandek, who each became the subjects of documentary films in the 2000s.